hajczek/It-Logger/README.md

 # IT LOGGER

-This project is on progress.
+This project was made during the course 'React Front To Back' by Brad Traversy on Udemy platform.

+## USED TECHNOLOGIES

+- React
+- Redux
+- json-server
+- materializeCSS

 [Link to this course &raquo;](https://www.udemy.com/course/modern-react-front-to-back/)